Stationary process

 The above likelihood can be naively implemented in R as follows:

 The log-likelihood is written in terms of products, which are numerically very unstable.
-Note, for example, that we may get -Inf
+Note, for example, that we may get -Inf due to numerical inaccuracies.

 The following two implementations are instead numerically stable but not efficient.